Secured loans

 • Interest rate changes: Variable rates can rise, leaving you with bigger repayments.

-• Fees and charges: Arrangement fees, broker fees, and ERCs can add up.
+• Fees and charges: Arrangement fees, broker fees, ERCs, and other additional costs can add up.

 • Over-borrowing: Having access to larger sums can tempt borrowers to take more than they truly need.